miklevin/MikeLev.in/_posts/2025-10-23-scaling-gapalyzer-state-storage-performance.md

 **Me**: Okay, I just got rid of the redundancies and I'm doing a reset kernel and running all cells.

-Okay, it takes a little bit of time to run a CGA, there's no way around it.
+Okay, it takes a little bit of time to run a CCGA, there's no way around it.
 So while that's going on, dig up a few more competitors in the publishing space for this client.